 Ancient Polynesians as well as Asians developed the custom of adorning each other with leis.
-In ancient times, Hawaiians wore leis to represent their ranks and their wealth as well as to signify royalty.
-The geography of the area, the religion of its people and the tradition of the hula were all associated with the leis that Hawaiians wore.
+In ancient times, Hawaiians wore leis to represent their ranks and their wealth as well as to signify royalty, or ali’i.
+The geography of the area, the religion of its people, and the tradition of the hula were all associated with the leis that Hawaiians wore.

 The most popular of all the lei varieties was the maile lei.
 This was made from a leaf-covered vine that had a sweet and spicy scent.
 This vine was draped around the neck and worn draping freely down to the waist.
 For chieftains and members of royalty, however, the Ilima was preferred.
 This was made from hundreds of delicate orange blossoms to make a full and lush lei.
 The famed Princess Kaiulani loved to wear the Pikake which was named after her peacocks.
 Its white flowers and its sweet scent of jasmine made it a classic among the many types of leis.